dasnoopy/gnome-extensions/README.md

 5) if current theme change in the meantime, extension should detect this change e

 **What it does now**

+(just because I was able to assemble pieces of codes from other similar extensions  :-)

 1) first click on extension APPLY Adwaita themes
 2) second click on extension APPLY original custom theme settings
 3) goto  point 1